xaya/xid/doc/rpc.md

 #### `authwithwallet`

 This method constructs *and signs* authentication credentials using the wallet of the attached Xaya Core daemon.
-To use it, Xid has to be started with `--allow_wallet`.
+To use it, XID has to be started with `--allow_wallet`.

 The `name`, `application` and `data` have to be passed as arguments.